p3l6/blog/content/blog/2023/blog rebranding.md

 ---
 title: Blog Rebranding
-summary: The blog has a new website! p3l6.dev.
+description: The blog has a new website! p3l6.dev.
 date: 2023-01-03
 ---